tofof/ckan-modlists/README.md

 * **TweakScale** --- lets you freely resize many parts.
 Their cost, mass, and capacity get scaled 'fairly' but many people still consider this mod a little cheaty.

 ## Suggested configuration
+*If toolbar button spam is annoying to you, see the Janitor's Closet tip at the very bottom of this list.*

 # Main menu - Settings (general tab)
 * EVAs Auto-Rotate to Camera --- turn this off, instead toggle this behavior using the keybind set in Enhanced EVA Movement mod
 * Extended Burn Time Indicator --- On --- Helpful information is helpful